Makenashyere/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creates a file eith a text
+writes results to a file